A freight audit is the process of examining, adjusting and verifying freight bills for accuracy.

 Luckily these types of charges are often avoidable or at least negotiable.
 Looking for trends and anomalies in transportation data can help identify savings opportunities.

-Case Study: Audit Freight Billing for Supplier Penalties and Accessorial Charges
+Case Study: Freight Audit Billing for Supplier Penalties and Freight Accessorial Charges

 Auditing vendor chargebacks and accessorial fees is easy to do with Zipline’s KanoPI shipper intelligence platform.
 Our platform helps to make this process hassle-free and comprehensive.